-Did you know that you can get a rough estimate of your garden soil quality without investing in a soil test kit or pH tester?
-Sure, professional soil test kits will give you more accurate readings of the soil pH levels and chemical nature of your soil, but you can still get pretty good guesstimates with a few natural testing methods.
+Did you know that there are natural ways to test soil quality so that you can get a rough estimate of how healthy your soil is without investing in a soil test kit or pH tester?
+Sure, professional soil test kits will give you more accurate readings of the soil pH levels and chemical nature of your soil, but you can still get pretty good guesstimates with a few natural soil testing methods.

-Test pH Soil Quality with Vinegar and Baking Soda
+Test Soil pH with Vinegar and Baking Soda

 A ludicrously simple way to test soil pH levels and soil quality is to take two dry soil samples, add distilled water to each, then sprinkle one with vinegar and the other with baking soda.
 If the vinegar soil sample fizzes, the soil is alkaline.
 If the baking soda soil fizzes, the soil acid.